 I hate weakness in all forms.
 I hate myself when I’m weak.
 I hate myself when I’m anxious and indecisive.

-But as soon as I feel myself slipping, as soon as I feel weakness growing stronger within me, as soon as I see the demon rearing its head, I grab it by the horns and twist the motherf**ker clean off.
+As soon as I feel myself slipping, as soon as I feel weakness growing stronger within me, as soon as I see the demon rearing its head, I grab it by the horns and twist the motherf***er clean off.